mikesamuel/attack-review-testbed/README.md

 that running while you read the rest of this document.

-The target is a simple social-networking web application that lets users post updates.  ["Getting Started"](#getting-started) explains how to get it up and running.  ["What is a breach"](#what-is-a-breach) and "What is not a breach" explain what constitutes a successful attack.
+The target is a simple social-networking web application that lets users post updates.  ["Setup"](#setup) explains how to get it up and running.  ["What is a breach"](#what-is-a-breach) and "What is not a breach" explain what constitutes a successful attack.
 Later, there are logistical notes on how to contribute breaches or report other issues.
 The final section discussion explains how this effort fits into a bigger picture.

 The target application has an *intentionally large attack surface*.
 This application should be easy to breach if it were not for the security machinery under test, so if it resists breach, then the security machinery provides value.
-Specifically, target application code does not filter inputs for dangerous patterns, does not explicitly escape outputs, composes SQL queries and shell strings from untrusted strings without explicit escaping.
+Specifically, the target application code does not filter inputs for dangerous patterns, does not explicitly escape outputs, calls `require()` with a URL path to dispatch to HTTP request handlers, and composes SQL queries and shell strings from untrusted strings without explicit escaping.

 Thanks much for your time and attention, and happy hunting!